-If Seoul is the New York of South Korea, then Busan is its L.A. teeming with beaches, temples, and the freshest seafood you will ever eat, Busan is a destination that cannot be missed.
+If Seoul is the New York of South Korea, then Busan is its L.A.
+Teeming with beaches, temples, and the freshest seafood you will ever eat, Busan is a summer destination that cannot be missed.

 Whether you are a hiker looking for some challenging trails, a beach bum searching for some sand and surf, or a Korean history aficionado wanting to explore the awe-inspiring temples hidden within the many surrounding mountains, this coastal metropolis has got you covered.

 Here are 5 reasons why Korea’s “City of Tomorrow” deserves the number 1 spot on your travel itinerary for summer 2018.

 Although Busan can’t quite boast world-class beachfront resorts or compete with the white-sanded beauty of other Southeast Asian countries, the intriguing combination of city and coastline is what makes the trip worthwhile.
 In the famous Haeundae area, you can rent an inner tube, soak up the sun, and toss a Frisbee within the shade of the visually-appealing Park Marina complex.

 Just a few short subway stops away, Gwangalli beach has a laid-back atmosphere which makes it a favorite over bustling Haeundae.
 Here, you can catch some rays, eat at one of the many delicious restaurants on the main beach road, drink until the wee hours of the morning and stumble 10 feet back onto the sandy shore to shoot off fireworks while basking in the glow of the Diamond Bridge’s nightly LED light-show.

 While an excellent daytime location, this place really comes alive after the sun goes down.

 If you crave more seclusion, transit-accessible Dadaepo Beach and Songjeong Beach are equally desirable.
 The quieter locations are terrific choices for a more relaxed family or friends-only outing.